linguistica-uchicago/lxa5/readme.md

 https://github.com/lxa2015/lxa-py/tree/gui-test
 and being moved to this present repository

-Work by John Goldsmith and Jackson Lee.
+Work by Jackson Lee and John Goldsmith